cryptomator/cryptomator.github.io/content/hub-managed-terms.en.md

 _Effective date: February 2023_

-<p class="text-lg leading-relaxed text-gray-700">The following General Terms and Conditions apply exclusively within the framework of the contractual relationship between Skymatic GmbH (hereinafter "Provider") and the customers (m/f/d, hereinafter "Customer") of "Cryptomator Hub".</p>
+The following General Terms and Conditions apply exclusively within the framework of the contractual relationship between Skymatic GmbH (hereinafter "Provider") and the customers (m/f/d, hereinafter "Customer") of "Cryptomator Hub" provided as Software as a Service (SaaS).
+{.text-lg .leading-relaxed .text-gray-700}

-<p class="text-lg leading-relaxed text-gray-700">Conflicting or different general terms and conditions of the users do not become part of the contract.
-This also applies if the Provider does not expressly object to them.</p>
+Conflicting or different general terms and conditions of the users do not become part of the contract.
+This also applies if the Provider does not expressly object to them.
+{.text-lg .leading-relaxed .text-gray-700}

+Contract language is German.
+This is a translation from our [German AGB](/de/hub/managed/terms).
+German Version shall prevail.
+{.text-lg .leading-relaxed .text-gray-700}

 ## §1 Definitions